-Why wouldn’t you take advantage of grocery delivery?
-NYC’s overcrowded and hectic supermarkets during rush hour can easily bring out the antisocial introvert in you.
+We're all short on time, so why wouldn’t you take advantage of grocery delivery?
 On the list of things that put New Yorkers on edge, grocery shopping is on par with being anywhere near Times Square.
-But of course, you can’t live on Seamless forever—that's why we reviewed the best grocery stores’ services currently serving the city.
-Some are free, some arrive in less than an hour, some have late-night delivery, and all will help reduce your daily stress level.
+But of course, you can’t live on Seamless forever—that's why we've reviewed the best grocery store and delivery services in the city.
+Some are free, some arrive in less than an hour, some have late-night delivery and some even offer alcohol delivery in NYC, but all of them will help reduce your daily stress level.

 RECOMMENDED: Full guide to shopping in NYC

 Amazon is among the top 20 richest organizations in the world and it’s clear to see why: they get you with the subscriptions.
 Amazon Fresh is free with a Prime memership ($12.99/month).
 However, they do have huge warehouses with a wide variety of products, so if you’re willing to pay for it, you can have fuss-free simplicity at your fingertips.
 Meaning you can get the latest music releases and a pair of sunnies, while you’re picking out your groceries.